aaubs/ds24/content/m1/01_basics/07-math.md

 ![](https://raw.githubusercontent.com/aaubs/ds-master/main/data/Images/Math-ML.jpeg)

 Machines can only understand numbers.
-To perform ML algorithms on text and multimedia, they need to be stored in vectors, matrices, and tensors.
-Text, for example, can be represented as a vector with 768 dimensions.
-Linear Algebra is used to manipulate vectors, matrices, and tensors.
+For instance, to perform ML algorithms on text and multimedia, they need to be stored in vectors, matrices, and tensors.
+An example would be the representation of text as a vector of 768 dimensions.
+Using linear algebra, you can manipulate vectors, matrices, and tensors.